SECTION C: BUSINESS AND SUPPORT SERVICES

 A records disposition log should be kept by each department logging records marked for destruction.

 Navarro College contracts with a qualified vendor to provide onsite shredding services.
 Shred bins are provided throughout the college district for routine document disposal.
-Once (or more) each year, the college will have the contracted vendor purge records marked for destruction under the supervision of the Budget Officer/Risk Management Coordinator.
+Once (or more) each year, the college will have the contracted vendor purge records marked for destruction under the supervision of the Director of Budget and Procurement.